 - Perfect Strangers was mostly about a Country Mouse moving to the City, but two episodes went back the other way.

 - On one visit back to Mypos, Balki brings Larry to his old home, and the City Mouse falls in love with it.

-- Twilight Sparkle in My Little Pony: Friendship Is Magic is a Lighter and Softer version of this.
-She's sent from Canterlot to Ponyville in part to prepare for a celebration held there, but is also told to make friends while there.
-She resents having to do this, and focuses on work instead, but by the end of the 2-part pilot, she's warmed up to her newfound friends and wishes to stay with them.
+- My Little Pony: Friendship Is Magic: Twilight Sparkle's sent from Canterlot to Ponyville in part to prepare for a celebration held there but is also told to make friends while there.
+She resents having to do this and focuses on work instead, but by the end of the 2-part pilot, she's warmed up to her newfound friends and wishes to stay with them.

 - Cherry Jam from Strawberry Shortcake's Berry Bitty Adventures is a variation, as she purposefully chose to perform a gig in Berry Bitty City because it was a small town, and ended up liking the place so much that she made it her new home.
 She specifically points out the friendliness of the BBC residents over those of Berry Big City.

 - The implication that urban Americans are not as "American" or "patriotic" as their small-town relations is a well-known Berserk Button of The Daily Show's Jon Stewart (as well as many urban Americans; Stewart himself is a New York City native).
 The attitude itself can be found as far back as Thomas Jefferson, who maintained that America ought to be a primarily agrarian nation for democracy to survive (he lived before urbanization became a widespread phenomenon, so it's a bit more excusable).